Video Placeholder: Solar Panel Installation

 November 5, 2019 Press Releases

-Guelph, ON – On Wednesday October 23rd, 2019, the Skyline Clean Energy Fund (SCEF) acquired its 33rd solar asset with the purchase of the Hodgson GM 1 system located in Loyalist, ON.
+Guelph, Ontario – On Wednesday October 23rd, 2019, the Skyline Clean Energy Fund (SCEF) acquired its 33rd solar asset with the purchase of the Hodgson GM 1 system located in Loyalist, Ontario.

 Each of the solar assets within the SCEF portfolio, including the newly-acquired Hodgson GM 1, a 299 kilowatt (kW) ground-mount system, is backed by a long-term power purchase agreement under an Ontario Government-funded Feed-in-Tariff (FIT) contract or Renewable Energy Standard Offer Programme (RESOP) contract.